 - any employee for volunteer activity in the schools or in a Community Service Organization (as defined below), or

-- any employee for tutoring and mentoring in the schools.
+- any employee for tutoring /mentoring or volunteering in a literacy program in the schools.

 Following are definitions of terms used in this policy: